ecmwf/anemoi-inference/docs/inference/parallel.rst

 Parallel inference requires:

 -  Anemoi-Models >= v0.4.2 (for model parallelism support)
--  Multiple GPUs available on your system or cluster
+-  Multiple devices available on your system or cluster

 .. note::